UAW leaders meet to review tentative deal with GM to end strike

 The agreement includes 3% pay raises in the second and fourth year of the four-year-contract and 3% and 4% lump sum payments in the first and fourth year respectively, the sources said.
 GM also agreed to make temporary workers with three years of service permanent, the sources said.

-Under the agreement, GM is expected to invest money in a battery facility near the Lordstown plant that it has said it was in talks to sell to start-up electric truck manufacturer Workhouse Group Inc (WKHS.O), the sources said.
+Under the agreement, GM is expected to invest money in a battery facility near the Lordstown plant that it has said it was in talks to sell to start-up electric truck manufacturer Workhouse Group Inc, the sources said.

 GM has also agreed to produce a future new electric truck and other vehicles at its Detroit-Hamtramck plant that was set to end operations in early 2020, the sources said.